okiluzzaman/Rock-Paper-Scissors-Game/README.md

-A rock-paper-scissors game that can be played only on console.
+A rock-paper-scissors game that can be played via the graphical interface.